 Edge Hold: The Rome Anthem will hold a pretty good edge.
 You can deal with hard pack and feel secure that your edge won’t give out but it starts to fail in ice.

 Flex: Every year Rome, as well as many other companies, manage to make the board more soft and playful while still maintaining the chatter-free qualities you need when it’s time to let the board go straight.
 The board maintains enough torsional stiffness to keep its edge in the snow at almost any speed you have the balls for.
 It’s not a butter/press kind of board.
 Even the old hybrid camber models don’t work that well here either.

 Jibbing– It’s OK but you shouldn’t get this board to jib.

 Switch: Definitely different riding switch but not terrible.
-Riding switch feels pretty stable though and after a while you will get use to the directional shape.
+Riding switch feels pretty stable though and after a while, you will get used to the directional shape.
 So it’s not that terrible for the shape.

 Pipe: The Anthem’s stiff flex and edge hold get this board up and down a steep wall.
 The fast base really helps you make it through the flat and the directional shape really helps you drive from wall to wall.
 Some love a directional board for the pipe and others love directional twins or twins.
 If you aren’t that into a lot of switch riding in the pipe the directional board might serve you better.